MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 ## Outline

 This project started as a proof of concept application and ended as a complete framework to deal with DoS and malicious traffic detection coming from external sources.
-The framework unifies two paradigms: a classical local way with *iptable* firewall management and a more modern deep learning approach.
+The framework unifies two paradigms: a classical local way with *iptables* firewall management and a more modern deep learning approach.
 It is highly customizable; it was originally thought as a double layer DoS traffic filter, but can be easily extended to other problematics: this requires a new deep learning model, possibly with other metrics to compute; although the infrastructure in place remains the same.
 The utility can be applied, and is not limited to, end hosts or routers.

 The source code, as well as complementary material, is publicly available on our GitHub repository: [MiciomaXD/ShieldNetAdaptor](https://github.com/MiciomaXD/ShieldNetAdaptor).